honradokarl/honradokarl/README.md

 ### 👋 Hi!
 Karl John Honrado here, and welcome to my github profile.
-I'm a Full Stack Developer that specializes in PHP with Laravel framework.
-I have an over 5 years of experience in Software Development industry.
-Right after graduated from college with a bachelors degree in Information Technology, I entered the world of Software Development.

 - 🔭 I’m currently working on an e-commerce project.
 - 🌱 I’m currently learning AWS and programming best practices and design patterns.